 1. SHAPES cohort study

-The SHAPES cohort study will be used as a risk prediction model development dataset.
-The study aims to measure alternative measurement of obesity/adiposity (to BMI) in early pregnancy to explore the ability of these measures to predict adverse pregnancy outcomes.
-This risk prediction study will explore how well individual measures of adiposity (e.g. waist circumference) predict risk compared with BMI, and will also explore whether there is added benefit of creating a risk prediction model, including adiposity measures as well as socio-demographic and clinical factors.
+The SHAPES cohort study has been used as a risk prediction model development dataset.
+The study aimed to measure alternative measurements of obesity/adiposity (to BMI) in early pregnancy to explore the ability of these measures to predict adverse pregnancy outcomes.
+This risk prediction study has been used to explore how well individual measures of adiposity (e.g. waist circumference) predict risk compared with BMI, and will also explore whether there is added benefit of creating a risk prediction model, including adiposity measures as well as socio-demographic and clinical factors.

-The SHAPES cohort study started recruitment in April 2022 and will continue to recruit pregnant women and pregnant people for approximately 18 months.
-We are aiming to recruit 1400 participants at their first trimester scan at the Royal Victoria Infirmary, Newcastle upon Tyne NHS Trust.
+The SHAPES cohort study began recruitment in April 2022 and it continued until April 2024, with 1450 participants taking part during their first trimester scan at the Royal Victoria Infirmary, Newcastle upon Tyne NHS Trust.
 A summary of the recruitment process can be found here.

-Early pregnancy adiposity measures will be collected at the scan appointment, including weight, height, waist circumference, hip circumference, neck circumference, visceral fat and subcutaneous fat (measured by ultrasound), skinfolds, and other potential predictor variables of interest for a multi-variable model (including clinical and socio-demographic data).
-Data on pregnancy outcomes will be collected from routine hospital records after delivery.
+Early pregnancy adiposity measures were collected at the 12-week scan appointment, including weight, height, waist circumference, hip circumference, neck circumference, visceral fat and subcutaneous fat (measured by ultrasound), skinfolds, and other potential predictor variables of interest for a multi-variable model (including clinical and socio-demographic data).
+Data on pregnancy outcomes was collected from routine hospital records after delivery and all babies of the participants were born by November 2024.
 The outcomes of interest are:

 Outcomes